pOmelchenko/yii2-graphql/README.md

 This exercises the GraphQL facade, controller action, upload middleware, and custom types to guard against regressions when dependencies are upgraded.

+### GitLab release pipeline

+The bundled `.gitlab-ci.yml` can fast-forward this fork from an upstream repository before publishing Composer packages to a private GitLab registry.
+Configure the following CI/CD variables when you need that automation:

+- `UPSTREAM_URL` — HTTPS or SSH URL of the upstream repository to mirror.
+Leave it undefined when this repository is the canonical source.
+- `UPSTREAM_BRANCH` — branch name to sync from upstream (for example `master` or `main`).
+The `sync_upstream` job runs only when the pipeline branch matches this value.

+Set both variables only for forks that must track another canonical repository.
+When present, `sync_upstream` fetches and fast-forwards upstream before the manual, tag-triggered `publish_package` job notifies GitLab Packages to update the Composer artifact.

 ### Demo

 #### Creating queries based on graphql protocols